-Nine Men Face Hazing Charges For The Alcohol-Induced Death Of A Fraternity Pledge
+Nine Fraternity Members Face Hazing Charges For The Alcohol-Induced Death Of A 20-Year-Old Pledge

 Coffey died of alcohol poisoning on Nov.
 3, 2017, after he was found unresponsive following a Pi Kappa Phi fraternity party the night before.
 His death prompted the university to suspend all fraternities and sororities indefinitely.

 The Tallahassee police department on Tuesday announced arrest warrants for Luke E. Kluttz, Clayton M. Muehlstein, Brett A. Birmingham, Conner R. Ravelo, Christopher M. Hamlin, Anthony Petagine, Anthony J. Oppenheimer, John B. Ray, and Kyle J. Bauer on charges of college hazing causing injury or death.
-It is unclear if all the men charged were members of the Pi Kappa Phi fraternity.
+All nine are members of the Pi Kappa Phi fraternity, a police spokesperson told BuzzFeed News.
+It is unclear whether they have been arrested as of Wednesday and their attorneys' information was not immediately available to BuzzFeed News.

 A Leon County grand jury last month found enough evidence to support criminal charges, but left the decision to the state attorney.
 The grand jury said that while Coffey was not "physically forced" to consume alcohol, the acts that led to his death "occurred within an environment of hazing."